innir/mini-rpi2-bootstrap/README.md

 * `/dev/mmcblk0p1`, *Firmware partition*, VFAT, ~50 MB
 * `/dev/mmcblk0p2`, *Boot partition*, EXT4, ~100 MB
 * `/dev/mmcblk0p3`, *Encrypted root partition*, LUKS, > 1 GB
-  - It's assumed that a EXT4 file system exists within the LUKS partition which is accessible as `/dev/mapper/root`
+  - It's assumed that an EXT4 filesystem exists on the LUKS partition which is accessible as `/dev/mapper/root`

+The partition names above are the ones you'll see on your Raspberry Pi 2.
+On the computer you prepare the sdcard on they will probably be `/dev/sdc[123]` or the like, adapt the names accordingly.

 ## Copying the bits to your sdcard